A Chain is only as strong as its weakest link

-If a single link breaks – a component that cant be purchased – production will halt.
-Fortunately there are often many identical links to choose from – if your 10 kohm 0603 resistor is unavailable, chances are high that you will be able to find a drop-in replacement with low effort.
+If a single link breaks, production will halt.
+For instance a component that cant be purchased.
+Fortunately there are often many identical links to choose from.
+If your 10 kohm 0603 resistor is unavailable, chances are high that you will find a drop-in replacement.

 Finding replacements becomes more difficult as the complexity of the part increases.
 Most PCB assemblies have a couple of critical components that are impossible to replace without a significant redesign in both hardware and software.